-Client Profile Resolution
+Device Profile Resolution

-The user/Web interface retrieves additional information with each query of a CC/PP or UAProf capable device in the HTML headers.
-The Web interface can use this information to create a Client Profile.

-The resulting profile is used in two different ways.
-On the one hand the query to the AXDB server can be refined and adjusted, on the other hand the profile is necessary for the Programme and Publication Tool to prepare and adapt the requested content for the device using the profile information.
+The user/Web interface could use additional information with each query of a CC/PP or UAProf capable device in the HTML headers.
+This information can be used to create a Device Profile.
+The resulting profile together with the other profiles is passed on by the Programme and Publication Tool to the AXCP to prepare and adapt the requested content for the device using the profile information.

-Both available transportation protocols, HTTP-Ex as well as W-HTTP, are structured in a similar way and can be treated equally up to a certain level.
-However, the UAProf protocol offers a better selection of vocabularies, and therefore it was chosen for the implementation.
-If the device does not provide any profile information, the user/Web interface assumes that the device is a standard PC with typical characteristics and falls back to a default profile that is stored on the distribution server.
+Both available transportation protocols (HTTP-Ex as well as W-HTTP) are structured in a similar way and could be treated equally up to a certain level.
+However, the UAProf protocol offers a better selection of vocabularies.
+If the device does not provide any profile information, the user/Web interface assumes that the device is a standard PC with typical characteristics and falls back to a default Device Profile that is stored on the distribution server.

-The determination of the Client Profiles is independent of the actual query and is done using a servlet filter mechanism.
+The determination of the profiles is independent of the actual query and is done using a servlet filter mechanism.
 Servlet filters are powerful tools that are available to web application developers using the Servlet specification version 2.3 or higher.
 Filters are designed to be able to manipulate a request or response (or both) that is sent to a web application, yet provide this functionality in a method that will not affect servlets and Java Server Pages that are used by the web application unless that effect is the desired.
 A good way to think of servlet filters is as a chain of steps that a request and response must go through before reaching a servlet, JSP, or static resource such as an HTML page in a web application."